Abstract¶

 This intersection occurs in the feasible region since under the stated conditions (the MPC is highest when wealth is lowest).

-For , define the low-region moderation ratio using the tighter bound:
+For , define the low-resource moderation ratio using the tighter bound:

 This ratio measures how far consumption per unit of wealth exceeds the optimist’s MPC, relative to the maximum possible excess.
 Applying the logit transformation and interpolating as before yields consumption satisfying both upper bounds throughout.

-For computational robustness, construct a three-piece approximation: below the cusp using the tight bound, near the cusp using Hermite interpolation matching levels and slopes at adjacent gridpoints, above the cusp using the original optimist bound.
+For computational robustness, construct a three-piece approximation: below the cusp using the tight bound, near the cusp using Hermite interpolation Fritsch & Carlson, 1980 (see Section 4.3) matching levels and slopes at adjacent gridpoints, above the cusp using the original optimist bound.
 This ensures continuous, differentiable consumption functions respecting all theoretical constraints.

 Hermite Interpolation¶